Slavic and East European Collections

 - Readers who need to consult rare and special format materials, such as rare photographica, early imprints, and oversize materials (+, ++, and +++), must first register in the General Research Division’s Rose Main Reading Room, Room 315.
 Materials may be requested by registered readers in the Rare Book Division’s Brooke Russell Astor Rare Books and Manuscripts Reading Room, Room 328, in the North Hall on the Third Floor.

-- Current Periodicals and Microforms are available in Room 108 and Milstein Microform Reading Room 119.
+- Current periodicals and microforms are available in Room 108 and Milstein Microform Reading Room 119.

 Although the Library hopes eventually to create online records for all of its unique Cyrillic materials, at present, readers seeking Cyrillic research materials acquired and catalogued prior to 1972 must consult both the online catalog and the 44-volume printed Dictionary Catalogue of the Slavonic Division (Boston: G. K. Hall, 1974).
 A public access copy is available in the General Research Division.
 Presently, some 80,000 records are available only in the Dictionary Catalogue.